huonw/huonw.github.io/_posts/2015-05-08-finding-closure-in-rust.md

 - if a captured variable is only ever used through a shared reference, it is captured by `&` reference,
-- if it used through a mutable reference also, it is captured by `&mut` reference,
+- if it used through a mutable reference (including assignment), it is captured by `&mut` reference,
 - if it is moved, it is forced to be captured by-value.
 (NB. using a [`Copy`](http://doc.rust-lang.org/std/marker/trait.Copy.html) type by-value only needs a `&` reference, so this rule only applies to